Battery Powered vs. Pneumatic Tools: Which Are Better For Mobile Work?

 Battery Powered Tools Other Than Impact Wrenches

 But what about other tools, right now?
-While we’re seeing small gains for medium sized electric tools, there’s not as much new innovation on the larger tool front.
+While we’re seeing small gains for medium sized electric tools, there’s little innovation on the larger tool front.
 Powerful tools need powerful power sources.

-When it comes to pavement breakers and jackhammers, impact wrenches over 1 ½”, and compression tools, it’s hard to beat the pneumatic options on the market.
-Battery tools may not ever be able to properly handle big jobs like track bolts, heavy equipment repair and OTR work.
+When it comes to pavement breakers and jackhammers, impact wrenches over 1”, and compression tools, it’s hard to beat the pneumatic options on the market.
+Battery tools may not ever be able to properly handle big jobs like track bolts, heavy equipment repair and OTR tire repair work.

 Should You Work With Battery or Pneumatic Tools?